Dr Kwinten Van Weverberg

 Kwinten is a research scientist at the Met Office working on large-scale cloud parametrizations.

-Kwinten is a research scientist within the Atmospheric Processes and Parametrizations team.
+Kwinten is a visiting scientist within the Atmospheric Processes and Parametrizations team.
 Currently Kwinten investigates how to improve the representation of clouds in weather prediction and climate models.
 Using a multitude of ground-based and remote sensing observations for model evaluation, he aims at understanding the reasons for specific model biases.
-Kwinten's main target is to find and improve biases related to the prognostic cloud scheme (PC2).
-Kwinten also has an interest in microphysics parametrizations and radiative transfer in cloudy atmospheres.

-Kwinten joined the Met Office in 2014 as part of the Clouds and Radiation group.
+Kwinten joined the Met Office in 2014 as part of the Clouds and Microphysics group.
 Previously, Kwinten obtained a PhD in Earth Sciences from the University of Leuven (Belgium) in 2010.
 His PhD-thesis was entitled 'Modelling of intense precipitation in Belgium'.
 In 2010, Kwinten started a two-year postdoc at the Department of Energy Brookhaven National Laboratory (U.S.) as part of the Faster-project.
 In 2012, he continued with a postdoc at the University of Louvain-la-Neuve (Belgium) on high-resolution climate modelling (MACCBET).